-I had always been intrigued by moms who are able to pre-prepare a month of food (or even a couple of weeks) at one time and not have to do any other food prep during that time.
-Unfortunately, all the programs I’d seen for this involved grain based foods or pre-packaged foods like onion soup mix or pre-made sauces so they weren’t a good fit for me.
+Further, I’ve always been intrigued by moms who are able to pre-prepare a month of food (or even a couple of weeks) at one time and not have to do any other food prep during that time.
+Unfortunately, all the programs I’ve seen for this involved grain based foods or pre-packaged foods like onion soup mix or pre-made sauces so they weren’t a good fit for me.

 Slow Cooker Freezer Recipes Cookbook

-Stephanie did all the hard work on this one and compiled a great cookbook of meals that can be prepped ahead of time, stored in the freezer and then literally just dumped in a slow-cooker to cook during the day.
-Since I literally just jump back into daily life the day after having a baby and don’t usually get meals brought to our house by friends, this is going to be a tremendous help for me!
+The great news is that Stephanie has done all the hard work for us.
+She compiled a wonderful cookbook of meals that can be prepped ahead of time, stored in the freezer and then literally just dumped in a slow-cooker to cook during the day.

 - Pork and Butternut Squash